 The council supports the work of RCA ministry staff to equip church leaders to do their work in a variety of ways.
 The AABC comes alongside churches, church plants, and other ministries in order to provide equipping opportunities and workshops, helping pastors, lay leaders, and congregations accomplish their goals toward church growth, leadership development, social and racial justice, and economic development.

 The AABC also helps individuals and congregations advocate for and implement policies of inclusion and economic, social, and racial justice.
 The council continues to encourage the denomination to continue the work of dismantling racism through policy changes, Sankofa learning experiences, and awareness of African American and Black history, culture, and current challenges.

-The AABC has 24-28 members, all of whom are confessing members of an RCA church or church plant and are elected to serve by the region where the church is located.
-At least three of the members must be young adults, ages 18-29, who represent each geographical region.
+The AABC has 24-28 members, all of whom are confessing members of an RCA church or church plant and are elected to serve by the region where the church is located, with representation of each geographical region.
+At least three of the members must be young adults, ages 18-29.
 Terms are for three years.